ibm-cloud-docs/Backup/change-password.md

 # Managing the username and password for the {{site.data.keyword.backup_notm}} service
 {: #changePassword}

-Each {{site.data.keyword.backup_full}} service has an associated password that is used to access the vault within the Cloud Backup Portal.
+Manage your {{site.data.keyword.backup_notm}} username and password to access the Cloud Backup Portal and control vault access for your backup service.
 {: shortdesc}

 Changes that are made to the {{site.data.keyword.backup_notm}} password within the {{site.data.keyword.cloud_notm}} console are made to the service itself.
 When you change your password, keep in mind that it impacts your service directly.